 Rotary WA Driver Education (RWADE)

 Originally known as Rotary Youth Driver Awareness (RYDA), this day long event for Year 10 students is designed to influence young people’s attitude to road safety BEFORE they obtain their driver’s licence.

 Each year our club holds a Driver Education day for students from Newman College and the Shenton College Deaf Education Centre.

 National Youth Science Forum (NYSF)

-The National Youth Science Forum is a 2 week residential program held in Canberra every January for students who are about to enter year 12 to be exposed to different career options in science, technology, engineering and maths (STEM) fields.
+The National Youth Science Forum is a 2 week residential program held in Canberra every January for students who are about to enter year 12 to be exposed to different career options in science, technology, engineering and maths (STEM) fields (though with covid, recent camps have been held locally in Perth).

 The program is very competitive and numbers limited for both intakes each year; we have successfully nominated a candidate almost every year since our inception.